minwukim/minwukim.github.io/_posts/2024-10-06-information-density.md

 **Third is reasoning ability.** The most effective method for enhancing reasoning ability has been Chain of Thought (CoT), refers to a simple prompt engineering that asks the LLM to provide an answer step-by-step rather than giving a direct response.
 CoT has proven to be significantly effective.
 Subsequent methods like SC-CoT, ToT, PRM, ORM, and MCTS can all be seen as variations or extensions of CoT.
 The core of all these methodologies is breaking down complex problems into smaller, manageable parts.
 Also, I observed one of the recent trends in the academia is the multi-turn instrinsic self-correction (like RISE or SCoRE paper), but I won't go into those details in this article.

-Of course, this is just a classification for easy understanding; these three abilities cannot be perfectly separated like slicing something with a knife.
+Of course, this is just a classification for easy understanding; it is impossible to draw clear dividing lines among them.
 In most cases, the three abilities improve synergistically.

 ## Hypothesis: The Fundamental Key to Improving Reasoning Ability—High-Quality Data